About / Our Mission

 Background: Front Range Equine Rescue was incorporated as a Colorado non-profit on 8/1/97.
 Front Range Equine Rescue began as an all volunteer organization with Board members providing the initial foster homes.
 A small self-care facility soon housed several of the incoming rescue horses as well.

-During 2015, FRER sold its facilities in Colorado and transitioned its main office and small retired herd to Ocala, FL.
-Front Range works with a northern Colorado rescue organization to save at-risk horses from the slaughter pipeline.
-Horses are kept at a private farm under the supervision of Shiloh Acres Horse Rescue.
+Meanwhile, services continued in Colorado under the day-to-day monitoring of 2-3 Board of Directors.
+Front Range continued to work with a northern Colorado rescue organization to save more at-risk horses from the slaughter pipeline.
+These horses stay at a private farm under the supervision of Shiloh Acres Horse Rescue.